G-Chist/G-Chist/README.md

 **Planning to pursue a Master’s Degree in Robotics Engineering**

-**Looking for a computer science / robotics - related internship or coop!**
+**Looking for a computer science / robotics - related internship or co-op!**

 **Want to contact me? email komp.lord@gmail.com**